Aniket505/Project/README.md

 * **sort_search.h** is the library which contains the functions of various sorting and searching algorithms.

 ## Design
-* Used function pointers to make code generic.
+* Used function pointers and void pointers to make code generic.
 * Used comparator functions to compare various datatypes and structures.

 ## Requirements